Coherent-Partners/spark-python-sdk/docs/services.md

 - **Inputs only**:
   the above example is the simplest form of executing a service.
-In most cases, you will need to provide input data to the service.
-You can do so by passing an `inputs` object as the second argument.
+In most cases, you will want to provide input data.
+You can do so by passing an `inputs` object as a keyword argument.

 ```py
 spark.services.execute('my-folder/my-service', inputs={'my_input': 42})
 ```

-- **Inputs with metadata**: you can also provide metadata along with the input data.
+- **Inputs with metadata**: metadata can be provided along with the `inputs` data.
+  Keep in mind that some metadata fields only apply to the v3 format and will have no effect on the service execution.

 ```py
 spark.services.execute(